x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-iisurlrewritenotinstalled.md

 >[!Important]
->After the Setup is complete, if the URL Rewrite Module is uninstalled it may lead to unresponsive ECP/OWA.
+>If the URL Rewrite Module is uninstalled after setup, it may lead to unresponsive ECP/OWA.

 #### Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://social.technet.microsoft.com/forums/office/home?category=exchangeserver).